nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/GIT_WORKFLOW.md

 The checklist below is for you.
 You will use it during the practice exercise, and you will use it for your first few group projects until you learn it by heart.

-## Vocabulary To Know
+## Vocabulary To Learn
 * GitHub vs. Git
 * VCS (version control software)
 * Clone vs. Fork
 * Branch
-* Git actions: init, checkout, status, add, commit, push, pull, merge
+* Git actions: init, checkout, status, add, commit, push, pull, merge, fetch
 * GitHub PR

 ## Group Project Github Workflow